To fthe churches of Galatia:

 18 Then gafter three years I went up to Jerusalem to visit Cephas and remained with him fifteen days.
 19 But I saw none of the other apostles except James hthe Lord's brother.
 20 (In what I am writing to you, ibefore God, I do not lie!)
 21 jThen I went into the regions of Syria and Cilicia.
 22 And I was still unknown in person to kthe churches of Judea that are in Christ.
 23 They only were hearing it said, “He who used to persecute us is now preaching the faith he once tried to destroy.”
 24 And they glorified God because of me.

 1:2 Or brothers and sisters.
-The plural Greek word adelphoi (translated “brothers”) refers to siblings in a family.
-In New Testament usage, depending on the context, adelphoi may refer either to men or to both men and women who are siblings (brothers and sisters) in God's family, the church; also verse 11
+In New Testament usage, depending on the context, the plural Greek word adelphoi (translated “brothers”) may refer either to brothers or to brothers and sisters; also verse 11

 1:11 Greek not according to man